MrWerewolf/Bloggyll/_posts/2011-06-09-first-post.md

 ---
-layout: default
+layout: post
 title: First post
+category: Blog
+tag: Example
 ---
-# First post
 And quite a pedantic one.